Scientific Name

 Light: This cactus needs light shading from the sun in the hottest months, but overdoing this will result in the loss of flowers.

-Soil: The balance of the potting mix should be sufficient to allow good drainage so that G. monvillei does not sit in soggy soil for more than a day or two after watering.
-Use a commercial cactus potting mix, or create your own.
+Soil: The balance of the potting mix should allow good drainage so that G. monvillei does not sit in soggy soil for more than a day or two after watering.
+You can use a commercial cactus potting mix or create your own.

 Temperature: This cactus is heat tolerant but is not a cold-hardy plant, and if there is a risk of freezing temperatures, it must be brought indoors.
 G. monvillei can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).